intersystems/multi-model-exercise/README.md

 ## Installation steps:

+1. This exercise requires the 64-bit version of Python 3.
+	* If you already have Python installed, make sure to check what bit version you are using by launching the python shell by typing `python` .
+If the version is 2, try quitting the shell (`control-z + enter` on Windows, `control-d` on Mac) and typing `python3` .
+	* Install Python by going here https://www.python.org/downloads/
+	* NOTE: do not click the 'Download Python 3.7.4' button directly on that site as it might download the 32 bit version of python, which will not work with the exercise.
+Make sure to select the link to your operating system and download the 64 bit Python file.
+	* You may need to restart your terminal or even add python to the PATH environment variable if the python command does not work after installing python.

+2. If you have already launched your terminal

-1. Begin by downloading this repository to your local machine `git clone https://github.com/intersystems/multi-model-exercise`.
+2. Begin by downloading this repository to your local machine `git clone https://github.com/intersystems/multi-model-exercise`.

 2. Open the connections.config file in the top-level directory.